vedant1811/social-network/README.md

  Add friends by going to friends suggestions on the profile page.

  * **Friend suggestions:** List of suggestions of new friends for each profile.
-Add new friends using this page
+Add new friends using this page.
+Interesting to see that whenever you add a new friend, the friend suggestions count increases by 10-20.

  Currently its a list of friends of friends.
 Later, sort by number of mutual friends and interests

  * **Interests:** List, Create, Update, Delete interests.
 Associate profiles with multiple interests

- * **Seed Data:** Create profiles in bulk.
-500 at a time, with max 20 connections each.
-Multiple such background jobs can be run at the same time.
-Each takes ~30 seconds to run.
+ * **Seed Data:** Create profiles, interests and friendships in bulk.
+In a single run:

+     - 10 interests, 10k profiles with random friendships and interests are created.
+     - ~260k entries created with 20 parallel database connections.
+     - Takes ~4 minutes to run locally, ~18min on Heroku.
+(This can be optimized by using SQL bulk inserts)

+This can be run from the heroku dashboard.
+See [Deployment](#deployment) section at the bottom

-But be careful to not run into Heroku database limits (and thereby get `500` errors)
+But be careful to not run into Heroku database limits (and thereby get `500` errors).

 ## Non Features